-With its exotic aromas and tea notes, passion pepper brings a spicy and sweet note to your dishes.
+With its exotic aromas and notes of tea, passion pepper brings a spicy and sweet note to your dishes.
 Ideal for simmered dishes, African cuisine...

-Association : Fish in sauce or grilled, white meat, red meat, game, pan-fried vegetables..
+Combination : Fish in sauce or grilled, white meat, red meat, game, pan-fried vegetables

 Dosage: A few grains in your sauce dishes, or a pinch in your dishes

 Packaging : 10g resealable bag - conservation of aromas.